 Abstract.
 Most processes in industry are characterized by nonlinear and time-varying behavior.
-In this context, the identification of mathematical models, typically nonlinear systems, is vital in many fields of engineering.
-A variety of system identification techniques are applied to model the processes dynamic.
+In this context, the identification of mathematical models typically nonlinear systems is vital in many fields of engineering.
+A variety of system identification techniques are applied to the modeling of processes dynamics.
 Recently, the identification of nonlinear systems by genetic programming (GP) approaches has been successfully applied in many applications.
 GP is a paradigm of evolutionary computation field based on a structure description method that applies the principles of natural evolution to optimization problems and its nature is a generalized hierarchy computer program description.
 GP adopts a tree structure code to describe an identification problem.
-Unlike the traditional approximation methods where the structure of an approximated model is fixed, the structure of the GP tree itself is modified and optimized and, thus, there is a possibility that GP trees could be more appropriate or accurate approximating models.
-This paper proposed a GP method combined with an orthogonal least squares (OLS) algorithm to estimate the contribution of the tree branches to the accuracy of the discrete polynomial NARX (Nonlinear AutoRegressive with eXogenous inputs) model.
-The nonlinear system identification procedure, based on a NARX representation and a GP optimization approach built on adaptive probabilities using chaotic sequences, is applied to the case study of an experimental poppet valve.
-Poppet valves are normally used in combustion engines to open and close the intake and exhaust ports on the cylinder head.
+Unlike the traditional approximation methods where the structure of an approximate model is fixed, the structure of the GP tree itself is modified and optimized and, thus, there is a possibility that GP trees could be more appropriate or accurate approximate models.
+This paper proposed a GP method combined with an orthogonal least squares (OLS) algorithm to estimate the contribution of the branches of the tree to the accuracy of the discrete polynomial NARX (Nonlinear AutoRegressive with eXogenous inputs) model.
+The nonlinear system identification procedure, based on a NARX representation and a GP optimization approach based on adaptive probabilities using chaotic sequences, is applied to the case study of an experimental poppet valve.
+Poppet valves are normally used in combustion engines to open and close the intake and exhaust ports in the cylinder head.
 The very well machined adjust between seat and poppet gives the sealing feature that is improved every time that the pressure inside the cylinder rises up pushing the valve head against its seat.
-The modeled device controls the amount of recirculated gases and it is used in the automotive industry to control the emissions levels on combustion engines.
+This device is used in the automotive industry to control the emissions levels on combustion engines.
 The identification results demonstrate that the GP with OLS is a promising technique for NARX modeling.